 Top 200 B&C typical and nontypical mule deer since 1990

-If an exciting hunt and a chance for a long-haired cape on a hard horned muley is what you are after, then hunting the rut is your answer.
+If an exciting hunt and a chance for a long-haired cape on a hard-horned muley is what you are after, then hunting the rut is your answer.
 Truly understanding the rut will help you to make this dream a reality.
-Use our Unit Profiles and Filtering 2.0 to search out areas that will provide the terrain and habitat that should provide rut action.
+Use GOHUNT's Unit Profiles and Filtering 2.0 to search out areas that will provide the terrain and habitat that should provide rut action.
 The profiles will also help you find the units with the trophy quality you seek.
 Do your homework and go make a memory!

 Note: This article was originally published in November of 2015.
 Some of the data has been updated to reflect more years of data.